Cát Bà Island: Tourism

 Cat Ba Island has become the adventure-tourism capital of Vietnam, and many of the activities advertised are nature-based.
 Visitors can kayak and take boat cruises through Ha Long Bay and the Cat Ba Archipelago, hike through the national park, mountain bike around the Island, spend time hiking and swimming on Monkey Island just offshore, tourist can stay at Monkey Island Resort for real relax time on private beach, explore the Island's many caves, swim on Cat Co 1, 2, or 3 (three sandy beaches a short walk from Cat Ba town), or even go rock climbing and deep water soloing on the limestone karsts in Lan Ha Bay.
 With so many things to do, Cat Ba Island is slowly gaining popularity as an alternative to the crowded Ha Long Bay Town.

-With its scenery, its association with Ha Long Bay, its proximity to cities like Haiphong (50 km) and Hanoi (150 km), and even China (many regional visitors come to the Island in the summer, the busy season, to avoid the heat and pollution in the cities), and plenty to do, Cat Ba Island has become a major travel destination for foreign and Vietnamese visitors alike.
+With its scenery, its association with Ha Long Bay, its proximity to cities like Haiphong (50 km) and Hanoi (150 km), and even China (many regional visitors come to the island in the summer, the busy season, to avoid the heat and pollution in the cities), and plenty to do, Cat Ba Island has become a major travel destination for foreign and Vietnamese visitors alike.

-Cat Ba tour organizer: Cat Ba Express, Kivo travel, Vietnam travel, Pys Travel...
+Cat Ba tour organizer: Cat Ba Express, Kivo Travel, Vietnam Travel, Pys Travel...

 Cát Bà National Park

 At the heart of Cat Ba Island lies an ecologically diverse national park.
-In 1986, 9,800 [98 km^{2}] hectares (approximately one-third of the Island's total land mass) was annexed as Cát Bà National Park, the first decreed protected area in Vietnam to include a marine component (Dawkins 14).
+In 1986, 9,800 [98 km^{2}] hectares (approximately one-third of the Island's total land mass) were annexed as Cát Bà National Park, the first decreed protected area in Vietnam to include a marine component (Dawkins 14).
 It had previously been the site of a timber company.
 In 2006, the boundaries of the national park were redefined, so the park contained 109 km^{2} of land area and an additional 52 km^{2} of inshore waters and mangrove-covered tidal zones (langur website).
 The park is staffed by 92 people, including over 60 park rangers.